aws-dev-staging/test-guidance/README.md

 The subsequent 'Download_Scan_Notify_External_Repositories' build stage consists of an AWS CodeBuild project that runs the [codeartifact-codeguru-security-scan.py](codeartifact-codeguru-security-scan.py) Python script to parse the external-package-request.csv file, identify the external package repositories to ingest, and then download the external repositories using their Zip URLs.

-The external package repository files are stored as AWS CodePipeline artifacts in [Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) (S3), encrypted using [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) (KMS).
+The external package repository files are stored as AWS CodePipeline artifacts in S3, encrypted using [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) (KMS).

 You can monitor CodePipeline's execution status from the [CodePipeline console](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-view-console.html#pipelines-executions-status-console):